nerd-coder/graphql-codegen-svelte-queries/README.md

 - type: `string`
 - required: true

-Path to the apollo client for this project (should point to a file with an apollo-client as default export)
+Path to the apollo or urql client for this project (should point to a file with an the client as default export)

 ```yml
 generates: